josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/☕️_managing_postcolonial_melancholia.md

 ## 🌍 Peripheral Feedback Mechanism

-Postcolonial discourse stabilises more easily at the **periphery of empire** than at its centre.
+Postcolonial discourse may stabilise more easily at the **periphery of empire** than at its centre.

-**Example:** Bermuda
+**Example:** :contentReference[oaicite:1]{index=1}

-- independence, slavery, and sovereignty discussed as **normal political questions**
+- independence, slavery, and sovereignty discussed with comparatively lower visible emotional escalation within mainstream coverage
-- lower identity threat → lower emotional charge
+- lower identity threat may contribute to lower emotional charge

-This allows:
+This can allow:

 > **de-escalated discourse to re-enter the UK via media circulation**